-Hinsey's work has appeared in publications such as The New York Times, The New Yorker, Die Welt, Der Tagesspiegel, Schreibheft, bheft, The Irish Times, The Paris Review, The New England Review, The Southern Review, Poetry, The Missouri Review, Agni Review, The Southwest Review, Poetry Review (UK), and Poetry Ireland, among many others.
+Hinsey's work has appeared in publications such as The New York Times, The New Yorker, Die Welt, Der Tagesspiegel, Schreibheft, Akzente, The Irish Times, The Paris Review, The New England Review, The Southern Review, Poetry, The Missouri Review, Agni Review, The Southwest Review, Poetry Review (UK), and Poetry Ireland, among many others.

-Visual Research on Democracy
+Photographic Research on Democracy and civic Society

 Beginning in 1989 and continuing to the present, Hinsey has been carrying out research and photographic documentation on democratic consolidation and reconstruction in Central and Eastern Europe.
 Selections from the photographic work have been featured in publications such as Berlin Journal and exhibited in Paris.

 Hinsey has also translated The Secret Piano: From Mao's Labor Camps to Bach's Goldberg Variations, by Zhu Xiao-Mei, the memoir of a Chinese pianist growing up under the Cultural Revolution (2012).
-Her other translations of contemporary French memoir (Variations Sauvages, Hélène Grimaud) and fiction (Je l'aimais, Anna Gavalda) were published in 2005 and 2006 with Riverhead/Penguin Books.
+Her other translations include contemporary French memoir (Variations Sauvages, Hélène Grimaud) and fiction (Je l'aimais, Anna Gavalda) and were published in 2005 and 2006 with Riverhead/Penguin Books.